vektorlab/slacksocket/docs/client.md

 * type (str): A slack event type to filter by.
 Default 'all' returns all slack events.
 See https://api.slack.com/events for a listing of valid event types.

 **Returns** (obj): SlackEvent object

+# SlackEvent

+Event object received from SlackSocket

+**Attributes**:

+* type (str): The Slack API event type
+* time (int): The UTC epoch time that the event was received by the client
+* json (str): The full JSON of the event received.
+If slacksocket was instantiated with translate=True(default), user and channel IDs will be replaced with their human-readable versions rather than ID.